 Putting fats, oils and grease down the sink can cause a real pain in the drain.
 As they travel through pipes and sewers, these items harden and pick up other materials along the way.
-The result: clogged pipes in your home and blocked sewers that can oveflow into homes, businesses and the environment.
+The result: clogged pipes in your home and blocked sewers that can overflow into homes, businesses and the environment.

-Metro Vancouver and its member municipalities spend $2.7 million every year to repair damage caused by fats, oils and grease in the sewer system.
+Metro Vancouver and its member jurisdictions spend $2.7 million every year to repair damage caused by fats, oils and grease in the sewer system.
 And that's not counting the costs to individual homeowners to fix clogged pipes.
 Save your pipes (and your sewers): put grease in your green bin, not down the drain.

 Most of us know bacon grease doesn’t go down the drain, but did you know that there are lots of other foods that can clog pipes?

-FATS – dairy products, margarine, shortening, gravy
+FATS – dairy products (like yogurt), margarine, shortening, gravy

 OILS – cooking oils (olive, coconut, canola, vegetable, peanut, etc.), salad dressing, mayonnaise

 GREASE – animal fats left over from cooking meats (bacon grease, pan drippings, etc.).

 How to Dispose of Fats, Oils and Grease

 Need to dispose of a lot of used cooking oil and can’t get to a depot?
 Try putting small amounts in your green bin every day until you have disposed of the entire amount.
 Only put in what can be absorbed by the contents of your green bin (fuller green bins can absorb more liquids than emptier ones).
 Excess liquids in the green bin can cause problems further down the line, as the trucks that collect green bins are not designed to handle liquids.

 Find out if these common myths about fats, oils and grease are fact or fiction.